-Jacob – A Denouement in One Act by Kimann Schultz, evolved from a poem of the same name, written in 2014.
-An original, preliminary version of Jacob was shared via Huffington Post (where Kimann blogged for 5 years) in December 2017, in four consecutive posts, beginning on St Nicholas Day and finalizing on Christmas Eve, with an alternate ending posted on New Year’s Eve.
+An early & preliminary version of the novel Jacob was shared via the site previously called Huffington Post, where Kimann blogged for 5 years, in December 2017, in four consecutive posts, or staves, beginning on St Nicholas Day & finalizing on Christmas Eve, with an alternate ending posted on New Year’s Eve

 Inquiries may be sent to email@example.com

 Huffington Post locations for the 2017 edition are:

 Jacob – A Denouement in One Act Stave I

 Jacob – A Denouement in One Act Stave II